Frequently Asked Questions

 Are you a non-profit?

 Women in the Wilderness is a registered LLC.
 We are not a non-profit but we were grateful to have worked with our fiscal sponsor, Wyoming PBS, to accept donations via 501c3.
 We no longer have a fiscal sponsor partnership, but are accepting donations via Venmo at any time.
 If you are interested in making a donation, please click here.
-All donations will go directly to filming and editing costs, helping us create an even better movie!
+All donations will go directly to post-production and festival costs, helping us get our film to an even bigger audience!

 How is this project funded?

-We recently finished up a crowdfunding campaign to raise money for post-production expenses.
+In March of 2023, we finished up our second crowdfunding campaign to raise money for post-production expenses.
 We were able to raise funds to help us edit over 800 hours of high-quality footage, add music, captions, and a few other things to finalize our documentary.
-In February 2020, we completed our first crowdfunding campaign with the same incredible platform we are currently using called Seed&Spark.
-We reached over 100% of our goal by successfully raising $50,200 towards our horse care and trip expenses.
+In February 2020, we completed our first crowdfunding campaign with the same incredible platform called Seed&Spark.
+We reached over 100% of our goal by successfully raising $50,200 towards horse care and trip expenses.

-We are also partnered with a fiscal sponsor, Wyoming PBS, for those who would like or need to contribute through a 501c3 outlet.
-In March of 2021, we ran a charity auction fundraiser where we rasied over $2,300.
+In March of 2021, we ran a charity auction fundraiser where we raised over $2,300.
 In the same month, we completed a matching campaign thanks to a generous and anonymous donor.
 Our donor matched $10,000, thus we were able to raise another $20,000 for filming expenses.

 How long was your trip?